 2. Is this food beneficial for both my body and the calling God has on my life?

 Yes, we are allowed to eat any type of food but we are also called to be wise (Matthew 10:16).
-A diet built on processed foods is NOT going to fuel your hopes and dreams.
+However, a diet built on processed foods is not going to fuel your hopes and dreams.
 And, it’s not a great way to care for the “temple of the Holy Spirit”.

 Be sure to marry wisdom with freedom and seek to find what will benefit you most, body, mind and spirit.
 And here’s a hint– your best yes is not always the “healthy” choice.